ppstxd/False_Positive_Analysis/README.md

 ## 1. Data Preparation

 - Loads and preprocesses predicted fractional map and land cover raster
-- Creates 300 stratified random sampling points
+- Creates 400 stratified random sampling points total
 - The points were manually labelled with 1 = crop and 0 = non-crop

 ---